Train of Lights

 All passengers aged 3 or older require tickets.
 Infants and children under age 3 do not need a ticket if they are sitting on a lap, but if your infant will take up a seat, then your infant will need a ticket.

-If you have a wheelchair or need other special assistance, please mention this in the comments section when you purchase your tickets.
+If you have a wheelchair or need other special assistance, please contact the Station Agent.
 ADA wheelchair access is only to selected (covered) Open Cars, due to the narrow doors on our antique coaches.

 Train of Lights is our flagship fundraising event for the year, so tickets are not refundable.
 However, if you are unable to make your train, you may be able to exchange your tickets for tickets on another train for a $20 fee if there are a sufficient number of tickets available on that train.
 Contact the Station Agent for more information.